Get Started with Bitnami Applications using VMware

 There is, however, an alternative and simple approach: a Bitnami virtual machine.
-Using a virtualization platform like VMware or VirtualBox, you can simply start the Bitnami virtual machine image whenever you want to use the application.
+Using a virtualization platform like VMware, you can simply start the Bitnami virtual machine image whenever you want to use the application.
 There are no additional libraries, databases, and runtimes to deal with, and the virtual machine is completely isolated from software installed on your machine.

 In this guide, I’ll walk you, step by step, through the process of using a Bitnami virtual appliance with a VMware product to quickly get started using a new server application.

 TIP: To learn about using virtual appliances with VirtualBox instead, refer to this tutorial.